Vinutha-Nayak/Beckn-API/README.md

             ]
         }
 ```
-Description:
+Description: (As given in above example, add call back url configuration in array)
-1. keyid: it is the id that is used while registering as BAP to beckn.
+1. keyid: it is the id that is used while registering as buyer to beckn.
-2. callbackurladaptor: it is the call back url on which the BPP will send the response.
-3. callbackurlapi: it is the url of BAP to which the adaptor will finally send the response of callback.
-If not provided the callback response will end in adaptor.
-4. privatekey: it is the private key of the BAP.
+2. private_key: it is the private key of the buyer.
 This will be used while signing the authorization header.
-5. algo: it is the algorithm used while signing the authorization header.
-Should be ed25519.
-6. timeout: it is the timeout in milliseconds used while making post call to BPP.
-7. retrycount: number of time the retry should occur incase of timeout.
-8. authenticate: check for verification of authorization header.
-It takes only boolean value.
+3. name: name of the api like search/select/init.
+4. http_entity_endpoint: http url for the entity endpoint of buyer.
+5. http_timeout: http call timeout in milliseconds .
+6. http_retry_count: http retry count in case of timeout error.
+7. header_validity: auth header validity in milliseconds.
+8. header_authentication: auth header validation check.
+Allowed values true or false.
+If false auth header validation will be skipped.

 b.
 ONDC Seller Node Configuration
 1. Application.yml